auth0/auth0-flutter/auth0_flutter/example/README.md

 Take note of the **client ID** and **domain** values under the **Basic Information** section.
 You'll need these values in the next step.

-### 2. Configure Flutter app
+### 2. Configure the Flutter app

 Rename the `.env.example` file to `.env`.
 Then, open it and fill in the values:

 - `AUTH0_DOMAIN`: your Auth0 domain, for example `company.us.auth0.com`
 - `AUTH0_CLIENT_ID`: the client ID of your Auth0 application

-### 3. Configure Android project
+### 3. Configure the Android project

 Copy the `android/app/src/main/res/values/strings.xml.example` file into a new file called `strings.xml` in the same folder.
 This new file is ignored by Git.

-Then, open the `strings.xml` file and replace `YOUR_AUTH0_DOMAIN` with your own value, for instance `company.us.auth0.com`.
+Then, open the `strings.xml` file and replace `YOUR_AUTH0_DOMAIN` with your own value –for instance, `company.us.auth0.com`.
 This value will be passed to the respective manifest placeholder.

 If you prefer to use a custom scheme, configure the `com_auth0_scheme` entry with the correct value.